ares-emulator/ares/README.md

 Build Output
 ------------

 There is a single binary produced at the end of compilation which can be found in `desktop-ui/out`.
 On OS's besides Linux, the `Database` & `Shader` directories are copied over here as well.
 On Linux, running `make install` after compilation will copy these directories and binary into suitable locations (see desktop-ui/GNUmakefile for details).
-Alternatively, these directories can be copied from `ares/Shaders/*` and `mia/Database/*`.
+Alternatively, these directories can be copied from `thirdparty/slang-shaders/*` into a `Shader` directory, and by copying `mia/Database/*`

 Command-line options